worldwide-asset-exchange/item-creation-management/IItemSubmission/refill.md

 ## Refill

 Refill items from a previously approved submission.
-Items get generated into the submission owner WAX Trade Inventory and, from there, they get sent to another user using the [WAX Trade API](https://github.com/OPSkins/trade-opskins-api).
+Items get generated into the submission owner WAX Trade Inventory and, from there, you may optionally send them to another user using the [WAX Trade API](https://github.com/OPSkins/trade-opskins-api).

 #### HTTP Request